-All decisions regarding compensation of executive officers of the Company in fiscal 2001 were made by the Compensation Committee of the Board of Directors.
-During fiscal 2001, the Compensation Committee was made up of the following directors: John S. McKeon, Duane M. Jergenson, G. Robert Gey and Daryl I. Skaar.
-None of the current officers of the Company participates in any board vote setting his annual salary or bonus.
+All decisions regarding compensation of executive officers of the Company during fiscal 2003 were made by the Compensation Committee of the Board of Directors.
+During fiscal 2003, the Compensation Committee was made up of the following directors: John S. McKeon, Duane M. Jergenson, G. Robert Gey and Daryl I. Skaar.
+None of the executive officers of the Company participates in any board vote setting his or her annual salary or bonus.
+During fiscal 2003, none of the members of the Compensation Committee were officers or employees of the Company and there were no interlock relationships.